Ben105m/rtd-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to PyDrag's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**PyDrag** is a calculation scheme made with Python and deterministic code DRAGON.
+More informations about the technologies used for this project can be found in the :doc:`documentation` section.
+In case of troubles, you can refer to :doc:`contact` page.

 Check out the :doc:`quickinstall` section for further information.